 A California Family Court, in an ex parte hearing, may issue an order for the removal of a child from a home when it appears that the child is in danger of suffering abuse or neglect.

-The Law Offices of Edward Misleh, APC is a Sacramento law firm, located in Sacramento, California that practices family law and represents clients in Sacramento, California and clients in Northern California with services they need and deserve when addressing all aspects of child custody and emergency orders.
+The Law Offices of Edward Misleh, APC is a law firm that practices family law and clients in Northern California with services they need and deserve when addressing all aspects of child custody and emergency orders.
 Call now our Lawyer Hotline.
-We offer a free consultation to all new clients.
-Affordable rates and payment plans are also available.
-Call now 916-443-1267 for your free consultation.
+Call now 321-951-9164.

 Emergency Custody Orders

 A court for the county where the child is present may issue ex parte emergency custody orders when it appears to the court that removal is in the best interest of the child; that there are reasonable grounds to believe that one or more of the following conditions exist; and, that the parents or other person exercising custodial control or supervision are unable or unwilling to protect the child.

 The court issuing the emergency custody orders will do so if:

 - The child is in danger of imminent death or serious physical injury or is being sexually abused.